-Because the behavior-regulating functions of their brains are still developing, 18to-20-year-olds are at a higher risk of violence when they have unfettered access to firearms.13 Indeed, educational institutions serving this age group-such as colleges and military academies recognize this risk.
-See, e.g., U.S. Military Academy Regulation 190-3 at § II.1-6(b)(1) ("No pistols or handguns may be registered or carried by anyone under the age of twenty-one (21) to include Cadets.") (on file with counsel).
+Because the behavior-regulating functions of their brains are still developing, 18to-20-year-olds are at a higher risk of violence when they have unfettered access to firearms.13 Indeed, educational institutions serving this age group recognize this risk-even the U.S. military has placed restrictions on this age group's ability to access handguns while at military academies.